dannieRope/25-days-of-DAX-challenge/README.md

 For this exercise, a modified version of the Northwind Dataset was made available.
 This dataset can be downloaded [via this link](https://curbal.com/wp-content/uploads/2021/12/Northwind-challenge_exercise-file.zip)

+# THE DATASET

+The Northwind database contains the sales data for a fictitious company called “Northwind Traders,” which imports and exports specialty foods from around the world.
+The Northwind database is an excellent tutorial schema for a small-business ERP, with customers, orders, inventory, purchasing, suppliers, shipping, employees, and single-entry accounting.

+The Northwind dataset includes sample data for the following.

+`Suppliers:` Suppliers and vendors of Northwind

+`Customers:` Customers who buy products from Northwind

+`Employees:` Employee details of Northwind traders

+`Products:` Product information

+`Shippers:` The details of the shippers who ship the products from the traders to the end-customers

+`Orders and Order_Details:` Sales Order transactions taking place between the customers & the company

+For the purpose of this exercise, the dataset has been modified and loaded into PowerBI Desktop.

 #                       DAY 1